How Does Crucible Furnace Melt Temperature Accuracy Affect Die Casting Quality?

 Example:

-• Choose crucible furnaces with PID control systems
+• Use crucible furnaces with PID temperature control

-• Base target temperature on alloy type and eutectic points
+• Base temperature settings on eutectic points and alloy behavior

-• Minimize heat loss between melt and shot
+• Minimize heat loss between melting and die injection

 [Talk to our team →]